gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 "What the hells was my boy doing down by your place?"
 Gaeston demanded.

 "Never mind that," the bosun ordered.
-"Laeuc, Donaien---everyone, get your climbing gear and get moving."
+"Laeuc, Donaien—everyone, get your climbing gear and get moving."
 With a speed born of many late-night searches for missing goats, the townspeople quickly organized a search party.